aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 ---
 ## Installation

-Copy the Service Catalog Terraform components to a S3 bucket.
+Copy the Service Catalog Terraform components to a S3 bucket to be launched from CloudFormation.
+It is assumed that the user has Administerative privileges in IAM for S3, CloudFormation, EC2, VPC, Lambda, and Service Catalog.

 There are two methods for copying files to S3
 - AWS S3 Console